FabriceCastel/gvcci/README.md

 3. ```python3 setup.py install``` to install the hasel dependency
 4. ```python3 extract.py path/to/image.jpg``` to run the program

-Running the program will print the generated color palette and generate an html file with some previews that you can open in any web browser.
+Running the program will print the generated color palette, generate an examples.html file with some previews that you can open in any web browser and a theme package in ```~/.gcvvi/themes/``` containing the image and the filled out template.

 ## Options